diffix/reference/README.md

 The reference implementation can be used through the provided command line interface offered as part of the solution.
 See "Creating a release" for more information on how to build the command line interface.

-The `-h` command gives you an overview of the available paramters.
+The `-h` command gives you an overview of the available parameters.
 Typical usage should achievable with one of the two following sample commands:

 - Run a single query: `OpenDiffix.CLI -f data/data.sqlite --aid-columns customers.id -q "SELECT city, count(*) FROM